chinmaykrishnroy/QTube/.venv/share/doc/yt_dlp/README.txt

     of the m3u8 manifests, dash manifests and auto-translated subtitles respectively
 -   player_client: Clients to extract video data from.
-The main clients are web, ios and android, with variants _music, _embedded, _embedscreen, _creator (e.g. web_embedded); and mweb,
+The main clients are web, ios and android, with variants _music and _creator (e.g. ios_creator); and mediaconnect, mweb, android_producer, android_testsuite, android_vr, web_safari, web_embedded, tv and
-    mweb_embedscreen and tv_embedded (agegate bypass) with no variants.
-    By default, ios,web is used, but tv_embedded and creator variants are added as required for age-gated videos.
+    tv_embedded with no variants.
+By default, ios,web_creator is used, and tv_embedded, web_creator and mediaconnect are added as required for age-gated videos.
 Similarly, the music variants are added for music.youtube.com urls.
-The android clients will always be given lowest priority since their formats are broken.
+Most android clients will be given lowest priority since their formats are broken.
 You can use all to use all the clients, and default for the default clients.
 -   player_skip: Skip some network requests that are generally needed for robust extraction.
 One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player).
 While these